 By Jonathan Crouch

-If you’re looking for a new Toyota Prius+ 1.8 VVTi Excel TSS 5dr CVT Auto Hybrid Estate for sale, you’ve come to the right place.
-At Bristol Street Motors we don’t just have the best Toyota Prius+ 1.8 VVTi Excel TSS 5dr CVT Auto Hybrid Estate deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+If you're looking for a new Toyota Prius+ 1.8 VVTi Excel TSS 5dr CVT Auto Hybrid Estate for sale, you've come to the right place.
+At Vertu Toyota we don't just have the best Toyota Prius+ 1.8 VVTi Excel TSS 5dr CVT Auto Hybrid Estate deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.